-To make sellers and servers of liquor more careful about to whom and how they serve drinks, 43 states and the District of Columbia have enacted laws or have case law holding commercial liquor servers legally liable for the damage, injuries and deaths a drunk driver causes.
-Thirty-seven states have enacted laws or have case law that permit social hosts who serve liquor to people who subsequently are involved in crashes to be held liable for any injury or death.
+To make sellers and servers of liquor more careful about to whom and how they serve drinks, 42 states and the District of Columbia have enacted laws or have case law holding commercial liquor servers legally liable for the damage, injuries and deaths a drunk driver causes.
+Thirty-nine states have enacted laws or have case law that permit social hosts who serve liquor to people who subsequently are involved in crashes to be held liable for any injury or death.
 (See chart below and Background.)

 - Data from the National Highway Traffic Safety Administration (NHTSA) indicates that the 10,076 alcohol-impaired fatalities in 2013 accounted for about one out of three highway deaths on U.S. roads.